 Choosing between eMMC and HDD on the basis of capacity ought to be informed by, among other factors, performance speed expectations, durability, and reliability.
 For instance, HDDs have a large storage capacity perfectly suited for PCs used for handling large data or gaming.
 On the other hand, tablets and PCs used for basic operations such as watching movies and surfing the web are better off with an eMMC drive.

 Though HDDs have large storage capacities, they are not the fastest when it comes to data transmission speeds.
 Their performance is grossly impacted by the rotating magnetic platters.
 Besides, these drives have a fixed capacity upper limit beyond which no more data can be written on the disk.
 That limit is set somewhere in the range of 8TB – 10TB.

-On average, most eMMCs with the latest v5.1A storage standard are capable of transfer speeds of up to 600 MB/s.
-The speeds vary proportionately with the version of the drive i.e., the latest versions are faster than their earlier counterparts.
+On average, most eMMCs with the latest v5.1A storage standard is capable of transfer speeds of up to 600 MB/s.
+The speeds vary proportionately with the version of the drive, i.e., the latest versions are faster than their earlier counterparts.

 The relatively fast data transmission speeds of eMMC drives are attributed to their integrated NAND flash memory and flash memory controller.

 Check the table below for a detailed comparison of the transfer speeds by the version of eMMC.

 Compared to eMMC drives, HDDs have much slower data transmission speeds.
 The overall performance of hard disk drives is affected by their mechanical components, especially the spinning platters and magnetic heads.
 Also worth mentioning is that later versions of HDDs have much better speeds than earlier versions.

 The table below provides a summary of the transfer speeds for 3 versions of HDDs.